baijum/selenium-python/source/installation.rst

 WebDriver in an intuitive way.

-Selenium Python bindings provide a convenient API to access Selenium WebDrivers like Firefox, Ie and Chrome.
+Selenium Python bindings provide a convenient API to access Selenium WebDrivers like Firefox, Ie, Chrome, Remote etc..
 The current supported Python versions are 2.6, 2.7, 3.2 and 3.3.

-This documentation explains using Selenium 2 WebDriver API.
+This documentation explains Selenium 2 WebDriver API.
 Selenium 1 / Selenium RC API is not covered here.